kiwavi/healthrecords/README.md

 ## This projects record electronic health records into a database
 ### Setup
 #### Run the backend
+#### Create a mysql database called 'health' and user 'ngrok' with password 'soulties12'.
 - `cd backend`
 - `python -m venv venv`
 - `source venv/bin/activate`